 Sports Bikes (3.00 : 1 → 3.13 : 1)

-How to Choose the Correct Motorcycle Sprocket Setup?
+How To Choose The Correct Motorcycle Sprocket Setup?

 - Off‑Roaders & Adventure Riders should lean toward lower numerical ratios (like the Himalayan) for torque and control.